Timfa2112/CentCom-Station/README.md

 # CentCom Station

+Forked from [Einstein Engines](https://simplestation.org/) ([Discord](https://discord.gg/X4QEXxUrsJ)), CentCom Station is a server focused on the CentCom crew and their tireless efforts to keep the workforce of Nanotrasen operational and profitable!

 ## Contributing

 We are happy to accept contributions from anybody, come join our [Discord](https://discord.gg/4n8qpbS2CW) if you want to help.